 Symptoms and Diagnosis

 The blight usually starts at the tip of the foliage and progresses towards the leaf base.
-Affected foliage color progresses from green to yellowish, then to a dark brown that looks almost black.
+The affected foliage color progresses from green to yellowish, then to a dark brown that looks almost black.
 Twig tips can also turn brown and have black, pimple-like, pinhead size, fungal fruiting structures dotting the surface.
 Usually, killed foliage is near the base of the plant where foliage is relatively dense.
 The plants may appear scorched.

 Life Cycle

-Infections can occur at anytime of year.
+Infections can occur at any time of year.
 However, spring is the most likely time because favorable weather conditions exist and plants are showing stress from winter conditions.

 Integrated Pest Management Strategies

-1. Avoid over crowding plants to allow for sufficient sunlight and air circulation.
+1. Avoid overcrowding plants to allow for sufficient sunlight and air circulation.

 3. Prune out dead foliage and twigs as soon as possible.